SESMG/SESMG/docs/index.rst

    :alt: Sink_Graph
    :align: center

-   Graph of the energy system, which is created by entering the example components
+   Graph of the energy system, which is created by entering the example components.
+By the input in the sinks-sheet, a photovoltaik source has been created.

 Sources
 ^^^^^^^